mmazzarolo/react-native-beacons-android/README.md

 <br/>

 ## A simple example
-The following example will start detecting all the near iBeacons.
+The following example will start detecting all the close iBeacons.
 ```javascript
 import { DeviceEventEmitter } from 'react-native'
 import Beacons from 'react-native-beacons-android'